MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 - There is currently no specific way to visualize every resource related to a facility on the schedule board.
 Currently the closest way to achieve this is to filter by organizational units.
 - Manually scheduling a single requirement to a facility will not create records for all resources related to the facility

-### Adding resource to same organizational unit vs. associating to Pool resource
-if doctors only work at 1 facility then adding them as resources to same OU as the facility without association will work. if doctors work at different locations then associating them for specific time ranges is recommended.

 ### Facility Pool Location

-The location for a Facility Pool works the same was as described above for a facility resource, in which the location is taken from the parent organizational unit.

-Location for a Facility Resource which part of a Facility Pool

-If a facility resource is a member of a facility pool, the location of the facility is taken from the Pool resource.
-This means that if you create a facility with a location/organizational unit of “location A”, and you add this facility to a Pool, which is located at ‘location B”, for the date range that the facility resource is part of the Pool, it will be considered as if it is located at “location B”.
+The location for a Facility Pool is taken from the parent organizational unit.
+If a facility resource is a member of a facility pool, the location of the facility is taken from the pool resource.
+As an example, if you create a facility with a location/organizational unit of **location A**, and you add this facility to a Pool, which is located at **location B**, for the date range that the facility resource is part of the Pool, it will be considered as if it is located at **location B**.

-Resource Associations (msdyn_bookableresourceassociations)

-In order to schedule groups of resources together to perform a task at a facility, non-facility resources can be associated to facility/facility pool resources through the Resource Associations entity (msdyn_bookableresourceassociations).
-Resources such as people, equipment, or pool resources, may be associated to a facility or facility pool with date effectivity.
-This means that these resources will be performing work at that location during the expressed date range, and they are not eligible for “onsite” work in which they would have to leave the facility and travel to a customer location.
-This is extremely important as it relates to using the option “Related Resource Pools” being discussed shortly.

 ### Booking Location